ebubekirgulec/KatanaTools-CTF/README.md

 Follow the on-screen prompts to easily navigate through tools and conquer your CTF challenges without needing to memorize syntax!

-## 📸 Screenshots

-*(You can add screenshots of the beautiful terminal interface here to show it off on your GitHub!)*

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to check issues page.
 Let's build the ultimate CTF toolkit together.